freedomofpress/securedrop-docs/docs/development/qubes_staging.rst

 Virtual Environments: Using Qubes
 =================================

-SecureDrop currently uses Ubuntu Xenial as its server OS, and Focal support is under development.
-The instructions below cover setting up a SecureDrop staging environment using either Xenial or Focal under Qubes.
+SecureDrop currently uses Ubuntu Focal as its server OS.
+The instructions below cover setting up a SecureDrop staging environment using Focal under Qubes.

 It is assumed that you have an up-to-date Qubes installation on a compatible laptop, with at least 16GB RAM and 60GB free disk space.
 The SecureDrop server VMs